-So, in this post we’re going to look at the benefits of turmeric for PCOS and the different ways you can add it to your care plan.
+In this article we’re going to look at the potential benefits of turmeric for PCOS and the different ways you can add it to your care plan.

 Note: this post contains some affiliate links and I earn a commission (at no additional cost to you) if you use them to make a purchase.